 Our performance is also audited annually against our Statement of Performance Expectations and the results are published in our Annual Report.
-Further detail on the DHB's outcome goals can be found in the Monitoring our Performance section (page 18).
+Further detail on the DHB's outcome goals can be found in our Statement of Intent, available on our website.